Hope for climate but too little progress on renewables – DW – 12/08/2023

 "The decisive contribution" has to come from the 63 countries evaluated in the index, added Höhne.

-The authors hope decisions out of the UN climate conference will see a renewed drive to rapidly cut emissions and implement more ambitious climate policies, which they say have stagnated in the past year.
+The authors hope decisions made at the UN climate conference will mean a renewed drive to rapidly cut emissions and implement more ambitious climate policies, which they say have stagnated in the past year.

 "A binding decision to triple renewable energy capacity, double energy efficiency and drastically reduce the use of coal, oil and gas until 2030 could pave the way for a path aligned with the Paris climate targets," said CCPI author Jan Burck from Bonn-based environment NGO Germanwatch.